Skip to Main Content

 This Nutshell is an overview of federal Indian law and policy, tribal governments, treaties, gaming, claims to water and land, etc. It is available in print in the Law Library and on West Academic.

-Cohen’s Handbook of Federal Indian Law, Felix S. Cohen
+Cohen’s Handbook of Federal Indian Law (Felix S. Cohen, 2012)

 This treatise covers federal Indian law, focusing on the relationship among tribes, the states, and the federal government within the context of civil and criminal jurisdiction, as well as areas of resource management and government structure.
 It is available in print in the Law Library and on Lexis.
 The 1941 edition is available on the University of Oklahoma’s website.

-Encyclopedia of American Indian Civil Rights, James Stuart Olson and Mark Baxter
+Encyclopedia of American Indian Civil Rights (James Stuart Olson & Mark Baxter, 1997)

 This encyclopedia includes brief descriptions of the major concepts, court decisions, Congressional acts, citizen protests, and individuals pertaining to the history of Native American civil rights.
 It is available in print in the Law Library.

-The Encyclopedia of Native American Legal Tradition, Bruce E. Johansen
+The Encyclopedia of Native American Legal Tradition (Bruce E. Johansen, 1998)

-Fletcher’s Principles of Federal Indian Law, Matthew L.M.
-Fletcher
+Fletcher’s Principles of Federal Indian Law (Matthew L.M.
+Fletcher, 2017)

 This hornbook provides comprehensive coverage of Federal Indian law.
-It is available in print in the Law Library and on West Academic.
+It is available in print in the Law Library and on West Academic (available on campus, remotely with ASURITE, or with an ASU West Academic account).

-Restatement of the Law Third, The Law of American Indians
+Restatement of the Law, The Law of American Indians (American Law Institute, 2021)

 Databases